 Capacity: 25,000

 Since 2010, the New York Red Bulls of the MLS have played their home matches at Red Bull Arena.
-NJ/NY Gotham FC, who play in the NWSL, also play here.
+The venue is also home to NJ/NY Gotham FC, an NWSL side.

 The first match at the stadium saw the New York Red Bulls defeat Brazilian team Santos FC 3-1 in front of 25,000 fans.

-Since the opening of the stadium, Red Bull Arena has hosted high-profile football clubs from across the world.
+Since its inauguration, Red Bull Arena has hosted high-profile football clubs from across the world.
 In 2011, the arena hosted the MLS All-Star match, where the All-Star team lost 4-0 to Manchester United.

-New York Red Bulls have also played the likes of Arsenal, Chelsea, A.S.
+New York Red Bulls have also hosted teams such as Arsenal, Chelsea, A.S.
 Roma and FC Barcelona in pre-season friendlies.

 Red Bull Arena has also hosted Rugby Union, American football and Lacrosse matches.